jrtechnologies/yum/README.md

 * copy the whole content of the subfolder `dist` inside the folder `Yum/src/main/resources/static` so that the `index.html` and all other files now reside in the static folder.

-* Open the folder `Yum` in netbeans
+* BUILD THE PROJECT

 	* If you want to change the secret for the JWT token, you can do so in the file `Yum/src/main/java/org/bootcamp/JWTCodec.java` by changing the `key` string.

+	- Using Netbeans:

+	* Open the folder `Yum` in netbeans.

 	* Build the project.

+	- From the command line/shell:

+	* Navigate to the folder Yum and run:

+	`mvnw clean install`

 * You should now have a file called `target/yum-1.0.x.jar` that you can move to your installation folder.